strapi/documentation/docusaurus/docs/dev-docs/installation/docker.md

 .env
 build/
 node_modules/
-# Ingoring folders that might be used in starter templates
+# Ignoring folders that might be used in starter templates
 data/
 backup/
 ```